 Where the employer is the applicant, in accordance with Section 23 of the Employment Permits Act 2006, the employer, or an agent acting on their behalf, may not make any deductions from the remuneration of, or seek to recover from, the holder of the employment permit concerned any charge, fee or expense related to the application.

 Following a successful application for an Employment Permit and if visa required, an applicant should apply to his/her local Irish Embassy/Consulate for an entry visa.
-An online visa application form may be found at www.inis.gov.ie.
-Contact details for Irish Embassies/Consulates and a list of visa required countries may be found on the website of the Department of Foreign Affairs and Trade at www.dfa.ie.
+An online visa application form may be found at inis.gov.ie.
+Contact details for Irish Embassies/Consulates and a list of visa required countries may be found on the Department of Foreign Affairs website dfa.ie.

 Any persons wishing to enter the State, whether visa required or not, are subject to the usual immigration controls at the port of entry.
 Therefore, all relevant and supporting documentation, including the original Employment Permit must be available for inspection by an Immigration Officer.
 Entry to the State is always at the discretion of the Immigration Officer.

 An Employment Permit is not a Residence Permission.
 In order to be lawfully resident in the State, it is a requirement that all non-EEA nationals in possession of an Employment Permit must register with the Garda National Immigration Bureau.
 It is in the best interest of the persons concerned to register as soon as possible following arrival.

 Holders of Internship Employment Permits do not accrue rights for long term residency purposes as the Employment Permit is available on the basis that the employment is temporary.

 The holders of Internship Employment Permits can change employers where a transfer of employment has taken place under the European Communities (Protection of Employees on Transfer of Undertakings) Regulations 2003 (SI No 131 of 2003).